Examples of Groupthink: Instances of Collective Decision-Making

 Financial Market:

 Groupthink can result in herd behaviour within the financial market, where investors follow market trends without due diligence.
-This can inflate bubbles or exacerbate crashes, as seen during the financial crisis of 2008.
+This can inflate bubbles or exacerbate crashes, as seen during the economic crisis of 2008.
 The belief that certain investments are ‘safe bets’ due to widespread acceptance can lead to significant losses when the market corrects itself.

 Government Intervention: